-- To remove incompatible vegetation on the floor (Illustration 1) of the ROW. - In chemical restricted sensitive areas where herbicides are prohibited. - Allows for selectivity in targeting incompatible vegetation.
+- To cut incompatible vegetation on the floor (Illustration 1, page 5) of the ROW. - In chemical restricted sensitive areas where herbicides are prohibited. - Allows for selectivity in targeting incompatible vegetation.

-- Trees are cut as close to the ground as possible so that stump height is close to the root flare. - Cut stems are windrowed or chipped. - Depending on the situation windrow are positioned parallel along the edge of the ROW corridor and should not exceed 2ft. in height. - Cut woody vegetation in yards or recreational sites will be chipped and disposed of or removed to adjacent areas. - Cut woody vegetation is not left on or across paths, roads, fence lines, stone walls or in waterways or in such a manner that would permit it to wash into these areas. - The placement of cut woody vegetation must comply with applicable State Fire Marshall's regulations. - Chipping is used on sites designated by Eversource when leaving brush piles is prohibited or impractical. - No chips shall be left in wetlands. - All cut cherry and red maple is removed from private property active pastures as it is a hazard to grazing animals.
+- Trees are cut as close to the ground as possible. - Cut stems are windrowed or chipped. - Depending on the situation windrows are positioned parallel along the edge of the ROW corridor and should not exceed 2ft. in height. - Cut woody vegetation in yards or recreational sites will be chipped and disposed of or removed to adjacent areas. - Cut woody vegetation is not left on or across paths, roads, fence lines, stone walls or in waterways or in such a manner that would permit it to wash into these areas. - The placement of cut woody vegetation must comply with applicable State Fire Marshall's regulations. - Chipping is used on sites designated by Eversource when leaving brush piles is prohibited or impractical. - No chips shall be left in wetlands. - All cut cherry and red maple is removed from private property active pastures as it is a hazard to grazing animals.